Young Readers Advisory Board

 Meet our current panel:

-Jake B. is ten years old who loves action books such as Maze Runner: Scorch Trials.
+Jake B. is a ten years old who loves action books such as Maze Runner: Scorch Trials.
 He has one dog.

 Lilja H M. is a fan of historical fiction who loves reading, watching T.V., playing with friends and Hamilton.
 She loves cats.

 Margo loves to read.
 She likes Harry Potter and Hamilton.
 She’s eleven.

 Maria M. is an eleven years old who knows Arabic.
 She loves reading fantasy.
 A Wrinkle in Time and The Hunger Games are her favorite books.